gandie/pyCrawler/README.md

 # Installation

-This python package can be installed (optionally into a virtualenv) after requirements have been installed:
+This python package can be installed (optionally into a <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/#lower-level-virtualenv">virtualenv</a>) after requirements have been installed:

 ```bash